c-a-s-t-l-e/paper_1_driving_with_influence/README.md

 > **Astle, W., & Haus, S. (2025).**, *Driving with Influence: Exploring Crash Factors of Automated Systems In Different Roadway Contexts*

-The code used when this paper was published can be found here: https://doi.org/10.5281/zenodo.17427823
+The code used when this paper was submitted for publication can be found here: https://doi.org/10.5281/zenodo.17427823

 With that said, the most relevant pieces are organized accordingly: